 There are a few different ways this day can be planned.
 Drive down from Aru Valley to Pahalgam and go for a trek or pony ride to Baisaran Valley.

-Going to Baisaran and coming back to Pahalgam will eat up a few hours.
+Going to Baisaran and coming back to Pahalgam will take up a few hours.
 Spend the evening on the Pahalgam golf course, see the park, and stay for the night in Pahalgam.

 Day 3: Pahalgam to Srinagar